On October 14th, 1912, a small man named John Schrank came at Theodore Roosevelt outside a hotel and shot him in the chest with a 32 caliber gun.

 Minutes later, Roosevelt collapsed and was rushed to the hospital.

-Three weeks later, TR’s cousin, Nicholas Roosevelt, visited him at Sagamore and later recorded this in his diary: “In one of the drawers of TR’s bureau, (his son) found a wad of paper and suddenly exclaimed: ‘Oh, there’s the speech!’ and delving deeper brought out a spectacle case with a bullet hole through it. … The speech, done on heavy paper folded double, was pierced and badly torn.
+Three weeks later, TR’s young cousin, Nicholas Roosevelt, visited him in Sagamore and later recorded this in his diary: “In one of the drawers of TR’s bureau, (his son) found a wad of paper and suddenly exclaimed: ‘Oh, there’s the speech!’ and delving deeper brought out a spectacle case with a bullet hole through it.
+It was the Milwaukee speech and the steel case that deflected the assassin’s bullet.
+The speech, done on heavy paper folded double, was pierced and badly torn.
 Through the spectacle case was a round hole about the size of a finger.”

-Thankfully, Roosevelt recovered and went back on the campaign trail, but his time in the sun was pretty much over, and a third term was not to be his.
+Thankfully, Roosevelt recovered from his wound and went back on the campaign trail.
+But his time in the sun was pretty much over at this point, and a third term was not to be his.

 Dakota Datebook written by Merry Helm